 Not the right fit if you...

 - Prioritize work-life balance.
-The 3.3 WLB score is not a fluke.
+Even the more generous Glassdoor WLB read (~3.9) is below the rest of Perplexity's metrics; the lower reads (~3.3) are firmly in the bottom tier.
 Consider Linear (WLB 4.4), Pinecone (WLB 4.3), or Notion (WLB 4.2) instead — all profiled in our WLB rankings.

 - Need clear career ladders and stable processes.
 Perplexity is still building its organizational infrastructure.
 If you need a well-defined promotion path and formal performance reviews, a larger company like DeepMind or HubSpot is a better fit.